'Vulnerable' homeless man brutally attacked in Blackpool

-A homeless man was kicked and punched in an 'unprovoked and prolonged attack' in Blackpool.
+A homeless man was kicked and punched in a "brutal and sustained" attack in Blackpool.

 The 55-year-old man was in his tent on Middle Walk, Blackpool, behind the Grand Metropole Hotel when he was approached by three youths and kicked and punched at about 2am on Monday.